 I’m Stephen Marshall, an attorney, a husband of over 20 years, and a father of four.
 I’m here because I want to exchange the good for the great.
 While many will tell you that men are the cause of the bulk of the world’s problems, I tell you that we will be its salvation.
 The strength, courage, and ability that sits inside of us can save the world.
 It can save our wives and our children.
 There’s more to life than we’ve experienced.
 The life that society has tried to force us into is not working.
 It’s time to change course.
 Most of us are good men, but it’s time for us to get better at being men.
 I’m convinced that when men are both good men and good at being men, women and children will also thrive.

-Our culture promotes comfort, pleasure, entertainment, and leisure without the need for the masculine virtues of strength, courage, skillfulness, or honor.
-As a result, most men have not developed their masculinity and have not lived in accordance with their nature.
+Our culture promotes comfort, pleasure, entertainment, and leisure.
+It ignores the need for the masculine virtues of strength, courage, skillfulness, or honor.
+As a result, most men have not developed their masculinity.
 And the consequences are clear: more suicide, more depression, and more discontentment than ever before.
 It’s time that we promote and reclaim these masculine virtues and apply them in our day.
-We can incorporate traditional masculinity while rejecting the mistakes of the past; we can be good men who are good at being men.
+We can incorporate traditional masculinity while rejecting the mistakes of the past.
+We can be good men who are good at being men.

 I plan to take my family on a tremendous journey.
 I hope that you will as well.
 If you’re ready for a new journey, one that will lead to a better marriage, better parenting, better fitness, a better career, and a better life experience, join me.
 Let’s roll.